Gary White (footballer): Hong Kong

 White was announced as Hong Kong's head coach on 10 September 2018.

-White's positive impact on results for Hong Kong has been immediate, as White lead them to qualification to the 2019 East Asia Cup finals after beating DPR Korea, Taiwan and Mongolia to the top spot during the semi finals.
+White's positive impact on results for Hong Kong has been immediate, as White lead them to qualification to the 2019 East Asia Cup finals after beating DPR Korea, Taiwan and Mongolia to the top spot during the semi-finals.
 This was the first time since 2010 that Hong Kong have qualified for East Asia's premier competition.

 On 11 Dec 2018, White tendered his resignation in order to join a club in Japan.

 Tokyo Verdy

 On 12 December 2018, it was announced White would be leaving his role at Hong Kong to take over at J2 League club Tokyo Verdy.

-White resigned from his post on 16 July 2019 with Verdy 13th in the table.
+After poor run of the season, and the shock loss to a university team in 99th Emperor's cup, one week after, White resigned from his post on 16 July 2019 with Verdy 13th in the table.

 Nantong Zhiyun

 White was appointed as manager of Chinese League One club Nantong Zhiyun on 20 August 2019.

+Chinese Taipei

+On 2 May 2023, White was reappointed as the head coach of Chinese Taipei.
+In May 2025, White resigned.